krishnan-mani/space-odyssey/doc/overview.md

   - navigate to logging account and verify CloudTrail logs from multiple accounts are being written
   - add a new account to the organization, and verify that CloudTrail is similarly provisioned

 module 5: identity account (illustrated with Cross Account Manager)
 ===

-- provision Active Directory in the "identity account" (other alternatives are available)
+- (provision scheduled function to) setup Active Directory in the "identity account" (other alternatives are available)
 - enable access to the AWS Management Console via federation
 - create users and groups in Active Directory (using EC2 SSM for the workshop)
-- provision the Cross Account Manager component in the "identity account"
+- (provision scheduled function to) setup the Cross Account Manager component in the "identity account"
 - generate and copy account information, roles, and policies to Cross Account Manager
-- provision the Cross Account Manager component in all of the other accounts
+- (provision scheduled function to) setup the Cross Account Manager component in all of the other accounts
 - assign groups in Active Directory to roles
 - user access to AWS accounts for the assigned role via federation to the console
 - milestones: